 All textbooks and workbooks must be covered.
 The title of the book and the student's name is to appear on the cover.
-Additional school supplies including required notebooks and folders are the students/parents responsibility (a supply list is posted on our website and also sent to the parents in July).
+Additional school supplies including required notebooks and folders are the student's/parent's responsibility (a supply list is posted on our website).